kitschpatrol/tldraw-cli/readme.md

 Eventually, I think it would make sense for some kind of CLI tool like this one to be part of the core tldraw project.
 (Similar to how [tldraw-vscode](https://github.com/tldraw/tldraw/tree/main/apps/vscode) is currently integrated.)

-I'm consciously releasing this tool under the `@kitschpatrol` namespace on NPM to leave the un-namespaced package name available to the core tldraw project.
+I'm consciously releasing this tool under the `@kitschpatrol` namespace on NPM to leave the `tldraw-cli` package name available to the core tldraw project.